THE RELATIONSHIP OF THE

 Go to Table of Contents of the analysis (which has also a statement on purpose and manner of analysis and a disclaimer as to caveat emptor and my knowing anything authoritatively, which I do not, but I do try to not know earnestly, with some discretion, and considerable thought).

-I have previously posted on Alex Colville''s painting of the yellow VW, which has The Shining written all over it, but Kubrick did not use that painting in the movie, instead using several other Colville paintings instead.
-As we know, the VW was red in King's book, and this painting might seem to explain why Kubrick changed it to be yellow.
-But I think there is more to it than that.
+I have previously posted on Alex Colville''s painting of a yellow VW, which has The Shining written all over it, but Kubrick did not use that painting in the movie though he did display several other Colville paintings.
+Colville's "May Day" painting of a yellow VW, a woman resting against it, mountainous evergreen trees filling the background, certainly seems associated with Kubrick's choice to change the Torrance VW from red to yellow, to match the May Day painting, but I think there is more to it than that.
 But I was only able to reach that possible understanding through Eyes Wide Shut.

 Now, to Eyes Wide Shut, which Kubrick had been planning for years, and had apparently purchased the rights to the book somewhere back around 1969 or so after Wolfgang Gluck's nice screen interpretation of it.